KarstenKuehn/wordpress-test/readme.md

 ##PLUGINS
 1) Redirection
 2) Password Protected (in order to prevent site to be accessed before launch)
+3) ALL Plugins should be developed in "GERMAN" (deutsche Plugins!)

 3) BS SEO PLUGIN
 => DO NOT FORGET TO UPLOAD DB from plugin folder (!)